-The enforcement agency (center) should have the necessary equipment for imposing fines on the owners of the violating vehicles based on the evidence produced by the system.
+The enforcement agency (center) should have the necessary equipment for imposing fines on the owners of vehicles that have violated the regulations based on the evidence produced by the system.
 It is also recommended that they possess a server for the real-time monitoring of the enforcement sites and operation of the parking enforcement services.

-The enforcement agency (center) may also choose to build a DB or link the relevant information from other agencies, and build a DB server or linkage server for those purposes.
+The enforcement agency (center) may also choose to build a DB or link the relevant information from other agencies, and build a DB server or linkage server for such purposes.

-Figure 1: Illegal Parking Enforcement System Source: Ministry of Land, Infrastructure, and Transport (2009)
+Figure 1: Illegal Parking Enforcement System

+Source: Ministry of Land, Infrastructure, and Transport (2009)